13 best omakase restaurants in Singapore for the most authentic Japanese dining experience [Jan 2025 update]

 Facebook | Instagram | Website

 It’s indisputable that the omakase scene— both in Japan and in Singapore— are dominated by male chefs.
-That’s why it was so refreshing to see Chef Akane Eno behind the counter at Ichigo Ichie, a fine-dining Kappo restaurant at InterContinental Robertson Quay.
+That’s why it’s a breath of fresh air to spot Chef Akane Eno behind the counter at Ichigo Ichie, a fine-dining Kappo restaurant.

 While the menu changes according to the season (as well as what the customers like and dislike, especially regulars!), Chef Akane is also known for cooking what she enjoys eating, and often combines unconventional elements such as cream cheese, curry leaves and Maqaw peppers with Japanese techniques to create an omakase experience that’s uniquely hers.